Manual Index

 This shows you the date you're currently viewing.
 As discussed above, this may or may not also be today's date.

-Again, since this text is orange, it's a link.
+Again, since the text for this last local nav tool is orange, it's a link.
 If you press it, you dismiss the split screen mode and go into a monthly view that allows you to scroll through months until you find the one you need.
 Monthly View looks like this:

 If you press the back arrow or the year link at the top left, it will take you to the Yearly View:

 You can swipe left and right to change years.
 Clicking a specific date on the yearly view takes you back to the monthly view.
-Clicking a date on Monthly View goes to s split-screen view with that date's appointments.
+Swiping up and down in the monthly view will allow you to scroll months in that year.
+Clicking a date on Monthly View goes to a split-screen view with that date's appointments.

 View/Edit Appointment